sooriyaarachchi/pybites.github.io-src/content/digest.md

 This single line parses the feed into a comprehensive data structure:

     feed = feedparser.parse(xml)

+Which you can then easily consume:

 	for article in feed['entries']:
-		...
+		# ... filtering
+        yield article

-Only thing I had to add was some timestamp conversations/calculations to go x days back (the returned feed data has a convenient [time.struct_time field](https://docs.python.org/3.5/library/time.html#time.struct_time).
+The only thing I had to add was some timestamp conversations/calculations to go x days back (the returned feed data has a convenient [time.struct_time field](https://docs.python.org/3.5/library/time.html#time.struct_time)).

-## Mail html
+## Mail digest as txt/html in a cronjob

 I left this for sendmail which accepts a mailheader, see [here](http://stackoverflow.com/questions/24010230/mailx-send-html-message).
 So this is my weekly cronjob: